Sam asked me the other day why it is ok that daddy has hairy armpits and hairy legs and I have to shave mine.

 Surprisingly it has given as many positives as negatives.
 Let’s get the negatives out the way.
 Cancer is a killer, it is different for everyone, so no control or clarity on how to treat it.
 It is something they never tell you that you are cured from.
 It brings uncertainty, fear, sadness.
 For the lucky cancer patients, years of follow ups and treatment and possible reoccurrence, and for the unlucky cancer patients, the loss of life.

 Quickly moving on to the positives.
 It makes you love life.
 It makes the sun shine brighter, the air smell fresher, the humdrum of the everyday, magical.
 It makes you hug everyone more often, get in contact with everyone you love, and tell them you love them.
 It makes you smile and laugh and appreciate your life.
 It makes you grateful and thankful for the life you have lived, and focus on how to be a nicer, kinder, better person if you get to stay around.

-So SID THE SOD literally took out a lot of my insides, but he didn’t take anything I can’t live without and his presence, I hope, has made me a kinder, more patient person who is more appreciative and thankful.
+So SID literally took out a lot of my insides, but he didn’t take anything I can’t live without.
+His presence, I hope, has made me a kinder, more patient person who is more appreciative and thankful.

 SID, I wish u hadn’t come along, but I think, you have probably done me some good.
 So to move forward, I will keep a few quotes in my mind to see where it takes me…. maybe to hairy armpits 🤣